 - Spoon out and discard as much fat from the roasting pan as you can, and strain the pan drippings through a large wire mesh strainer into a large bowl, pressing down on the soft vegetable solids to extract all those wonderful roasted flavors.

-- Measure 2 cups of this stock into the mushroom pan plus 1 cup of water. (add Swanson broth to bring stock to 2 cups if necessary)
+- Measure 2 cups of these rich pan drippings into the mushroom pan plus 1 cup of water. (add Swanson broth to bring pan drippings to 2 cups if necessary)

 - Whisk the packet of Knorr powder into your mushroom and stock mixture, bring to a boil and season with salt and pepper to taste.

 - Cook until thickened and smooth.